 Unit Nodes use a hierarchy system in TRACK.
-This means that a lower node will inherit their initial settings and information from a higher node.
+This means that a lower node will inherit its initial settings and information from a higher node.
 Unit's also inherit settings from Unit Nodes and Unit Types.
-This streamlines the process of adding units and spending less time entering in the same information for each unit.
+This streamlines the process of adding units and spending less time entering the same information for each unit.
 You are able to edit some of the inherited information to make each node and unit unique.
 The goal of utilizing this system is to have information that will be filled in when you are setting up units.
 This way the unit will have important fields pre-filled when you begin the unit set up.

 Navigating to Unit Node:

 Click on the navigation bar on the left, then Property Management, then Unit Profiles.

 Navigation Bar > Property Management > Unit Profiles

 The Root Node is the first node created in Unit Profiles.
 All nodes that are created after the root node will inherit its settings.
 For best practice, you will want to set up the Root Node with settings that all unit node and units share so you don't have to re-enter the same information for each individual.
 Below is an example Root Node:

 Nodes inherit their information from a parent node.
 The parent node is the node one level up from the node you are currently in.
 In the picture below "Champions Gate" has the parent node of "Company" because it is one level above it.
 It will also list its parent in the "Name & Description" section.

 Example of Inheriting Information

 The root node in the picture below has "WiFi" and "Hot Tub" checked marked in the Amenities tab.
 This means that all nodes underneath it will inherit these settings.

 The picture below shows a node that inherited settings from the root node.
 You can see that both "WiFi" and "Hot Tub" are both checked and grayed out.
 The grayed out options mean that the setting cannot be changed in this node level.